dakshrwt-io/Minor-Project/progress.md

 ## Next step

-On explicit instruction, make only a bounded Python repository summary available to prompts.
+On explicit instruction, begin Phase 4 with only the MCP client adapter and common tool contract.